Biographies

 Betsy von Furstenberg hosted a fund-raising dinner

 at her home for thirty people.
-"She's proud
+"She's proud of

-with apricot-and-plum sauce, Von Furstenberg joked,
+sauce, Von Furstenberg joked, "You've ruined

-"You've ruined it for me.
-I can't have these
+it for me.
+I can't have these people over again and

-people over again and cook Indian food."
+cook Indian food."

 The